top of page

 2. If you’re using a candle, saw a hole around the top of the stem so that it’s large enough to fit your scoop through.
 Here’s a tip: angle the handle of your saw blade away from the center of the cut so that the piece you remove sits neatly inside the hole instead of falling into the pumpkin.

-3. If you’re using an LED light or other object, saw a similar-sized hole in the back of the pumpkin for a hidden access point.
+3. If you’re using an LED light or other object, saw a similar-sized hole in the back or bottom of the pumpkin for a hidden access point.

 4. Use your chosen pumpkin scoop to scrape the inside walls until they are free of any stringy pieces.
 Start with a serrated spoon and end using a clay loop.